chzopen/kafkaViewer/README.md

 Description:

-	A CS tool to look into kafka, subscribe messages and publish messages to topics
+	A CS tool to look into kafka, subscribe messages from and publish messages to topics

 Prerequisites: